Last Updated: 3/7/2023 | March 7th, 2023

 The information I (and that thousands of others) have shared about travel was always there but hidden away among travelers and locals, or buried in guidebooks and forums.
 It wasn’t easily found, but it was there.

 When I started traveling in 2006, there wasn’t that much information available on travel.
 I read countless guidebooks and spent hours looking at forums searching for tips that I would only discover through experience.

-But the Internet and growth of blogs made all that “hidden” information much more accessible.
+But the growth of blogs made all that “hidden” information much more accessible.
 They pulled out of the shadows all the stuff most people (like myself) don’t inherently know without traveling.

 But that doesn’t mean there’s nothing new to learn.
 I read countless blogs to stay abreast of the latest industry trends, unearth some new tips, apps, services, and discover interesting places I never would have known about.

 A story takes us to a new place, teaches us something new, reminds us to dream big, and inspires us to finally take that trip we’ve always dreamed about.

 And that’s more powerful than any new cutting edge travel tip.

 Book Your Trip: Logistical Tips and Tricks